Kamala Harris Wants States to Get DOJ Permission Before Passing Anti-Abortion Laws

 The 2020 contender wants to institute a pre-clearance requirement modeled on the Voting Rights Act.

-Sen. Kamala Harris (D-CA) on Tuesday evening will unveil a new plan, a Reproductive Rights Act, to stop states from instituting unconstitutional restrictions on abortion.
+Sen. Kamala Harris (D-CA) on Tuesday evening will unveil a new plan, called the Reproductive Rights Act, to stop states from instituting unconstitutional restrictions on abortion.

 According to a senior campaign official, the California senator and 2020 presidential candidate will announce during an MSNBC town hall that as president she would implement, for the first time, a pre-clearance requirement for states and localities attempting to restrict women’s reproductive rights.